professorbk/professorbk.github.io/_posts/2024-05-07-germans-in-germany.md

 She looked surprised and confused.

 Every time I submit my passport photo to the Auslanderbehörder, I need to check if my photo is eligible by comparing it with a "sample photo", which shows the face of a woman (in her 30s or 40s I guess).
 To me, her face is "very German" and I find it pretty.
-I subtly complimented her for having a pretty face, then we never talked again.
+I subtly complimented the girl for having a pretty face, then we never talked again.

 Es ist mir unfassbar.

 By the way, I only drank apple juice that night.
 What can possibly go wrong?

 ##

 I asked a German friend: "It's Sunday, what are you gonna do this afternoon?"

 "Check on my bicycle for tomorrow"